Kandep District

-Kandep is accessible by road, and the Kandep - Laiagam Road links to Wabag which is 3 hours drive back and forth.
-The Kandep - Mendi road, a newly sealed road can be used to travel to Mt.
+Kandep is accessible by road, and the Kandep–Laiagam Road links to Wabag which is 3 hours drive back and forth.
+The Kandep–Mendi road, a newly sealed road can be used to travel to Mt.
 Hagen via Mendi.
-The Kandep - Magarima Road is also connected.
+The Kandep–Magarima Road is also connected.

 Kandep was formed due to volcanic eruption of Mt.
 Sugarloaf, and thus has many crater lakes; the largest being the Pakelem Lake encircling Lyumbi Island.

-The people of Kandep live in tribes and land is owned by individual tribes and land inheritanance is through paternal side.
-Kandep is situated at an altitude of 2000m above msl(7,000ft).
+The people of Kandep live in tribes and land is owned by individual tribes and land inheritance is through the paternal side.
+Kandep is situated at an altitude of 2000m above msl (7,000ft).
 Kandep has a population of approximately 73,000.

-Kandep has two LLGs, Kandep LLG and Wage LLG with its own LLG Presidents.
+Kandep has two LLGs, Kandep LLG and Wage LLG with its own LLG presidents.